redesigndavid/xprojedit/readme.md

 `$ git clone --recurse-submodules http://github.com/redesigndavid/xprojedit`
 `$ cd xprojedit && python setup.py build install`

-**NOTE**  This repo links to another github repo (hence the addition of --recurse-submodules in the clone command).
+**NOTE**  This uses a submodule to link to another github repo (hence the addition of --recurse-submodules in the clone command).
 When you run `python setup.py build install`, it would build and install both xprojedit and mod-pbxproj.
 If you'd rather install the 2 yourself, just make sure you put both somewhere in your PYTHONPATH before running xprojedit.

 Sample Usage
 ------------